olublin/DPS-Planning-Final/Residential Filter/README.md

 ## A: Projects Student Generation by Filtering Developoments

-### 1: Filters for residential developments over the last 5 years that contribute to DPS enrollment by using regular expressions and sorting for relevant development types.
+### 1: Filters for residential developments
+This script filters all Durham developments over the last 5 years that contribute to DPS enrollment by using regular expressions and sorting for relevant development types.

-### 2: Extracts the **quantity** and **type of units** for each development, as entered in the developments database.
+### 2: Extracts the **quantity** and **type of units** for each development.
 The 5 unit types included in the script are:
     - `sf_detach` - Single Family Detatched homes
     - `sf_attach` - Single Family Attatched homes (such as townhomes)
     - `du_tri` - Duplexes and Triplexes